coalaura/whiskr/README.md

 - Just add a message with the add button
 - Hover over a message to edit, delete, or copy it
 - Adjust model, temperature, prompt, or message role from the controls in the bottom-left
+- Use the model search field to quickly find models (supports fuzzy matching)
+- Look for tags in the model list to see if a model supports tools, vision, or reasoning

 ## License